openfl/OpenFLDevelopersGuide/sockets/README.md

 Telnet socket application overview

-**Flash Player 9 and later, Adobe AIR 1.0 and later**
+**OpenFL 9 and later, Adobe AIR 1.0 and later**

 The main TelnetSocket.mxml file is responsible for creating the user interface (UI) for the entire application.

 In addition to the UI, this file also defines two methods, login() and sendCommand(), to connect the user to the specified server.

-The following code lists the ActionScript in the main application file:
+The following code lists the Haxe in the main application file:

 import com.example.programmingas3.socket.Telnet;